Some links in this post may be affiliate links

 Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.

-Use a pot that has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Use a pot that has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and death of the plant.
+Only use soft water to water Coleus as hard water can cause white spots on the leaves.

 Painted Nettle grows best in bright light with some direct sunlight but away from hot direct sunshine as it can lead to scorching of the leaves.

-Too little light for Coleus will dull the colors and may cause leaf drop.
 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.

 Outdoors, Coleus can grow under direct sunlight but it needs to be acclimated gradually by placing it in a brighter spot every few days.

-Where the temperatures are very high, set the pot on a wet pebble tray to raise humidity or grow the plant in the bathroom and other moist areas in the home.
-Check out these techniques on how to raise humidity for houseplants.
+Average room humidity of 50-55% is ideal for Painted Nettle.
+Do not mist the leaves as water on the leaves can cause white spots on the leaves.
+Where the temperatures are very high, set the pot on a wet pebble tray to increase humidity or grow the plant in a well-lit bathroom and other moist areas in the home.
+Take a look at these techniques on how to raise humidity for indoor plants.

 Feed Painted Nettle with a balanced, water soluble fertilizer every 2 weeks during the growing period.
-Do not feed during the cold season as growth is reduced and feeding at this time may lead to fertilizer burn.
+Do not feed in the cold season as growth is reduced and feeding at this time may lead to fertilizer burn.

 The best soil for Coleus should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

+Cut back the leggy Painted Nettle foliage during the growing period to rejuvenate growth and also encourage a compact, bushy growth.
 Repot the Coleus in a pot one size larger than the current one and ensure it has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
+Check out these pots with drainage holes on Amazon.

 Pruning Painted Nettle involves regular removal of dead foliage to maintain the plant neat and tidy as well as minimize pests and diseases.
 To encourage a bushy, compact growth, regularly pinch off the growing tips.

+As it ages, Coleus becomes straggly.
+Cutback the stems during the growing season and repot the plant to rejuvenate growth.
 Pinch off the flower spikes as soon as you sight them as they will divert the plant's energy from developing the beautiful foliage.

 Painted Nettle (Coleus blumei) can be propagated during the growing season from stem cuttings or from seeds.